-My current interest is mainly how people appraise the self-relevant situations they are in, and how these appraisals influence their emotions and the things they do to cope with the self-relevant situations.
+My core interest is mainly how people appraise the situations they are in, and how these appraisals then influence their feelings and the things they do to cope with the situations.

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.

 - Gausel, N., Leach, C. W., & Vignoles, V. L. (under review).
 What if they find out?
 The role of shame, inferiority and rejection in response to immorality and its exposure.

 - Mazziotta, A., Feuchte, F., Gausel, N., & Nadler, A. (2013).
 Does remembering past ingroup perpetration promote postwar cross-group contact?
 Insights from a field-experiment in Liberia.
 European Journal of Social Psychology.

 - Gausel, N., & Thørrisen, M. M. (2013).
 A theoretical model of multiple stigma: Ostracised for being an inmate with intellectual disabilities.
 Journal of Scandinavian Studies in Criminology and Crime Prevention.